Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Aditya Intermediate College, Karamghatti

-Dev Kumar and Jayasant Kumar presented an impressive and innovative project as part of Entrepreneur India.
-They created multiple working models — including a Solar House, a Rainwater Harvesting House, a Tractor, and a Windmill — all made using very limited resources, costing only ₹60 in total.
+Dev Kumar and Jayasant Kumar presented an impressive and innovative project after learning about entrepreneurship concepts.
+Using very limited resources, they created multiple working models—including a Solar House, Rainwater Harvesting House, Tractor, and Windmill—at a total cost of just ₹60.

-From an entrepreneurial point of view, their project demonstrated the power of creativity, cost-effectiveness, and problem-solving.
-By utilizing simple materials and innovative thinking, they showcased how renewable energy and sustainability can be promoted even at the school level.
+Their project highlighted key entrepreneurial values such as creativity, cost-effectiveness, and problem-solving.
+By using simple materials and innovative thinking, they demonstrated how ideas related to renewable energy and sustainability can be explored even at the school level.

 Project Title: Solar House and Rainwater Harvesting Model